gcem/pathtracer/_posts/2021-04-05-multiple-camera-types.md

 ## Panorama

-Instead of a plane, image surface should be on a sphere.
+Instead of a plane, image surface should be on a cylinder.
 Rays can start at a single point, or from the line through the center of the cylinder (the axis of symmetry of the cylinder).
 When we take a panorama with an ordinary camera, we are doing the first one, but I wonder how the second would look.

 ## Fish eye and other spherical images